Antwerp Research Institute for the Arts - ARIA

 ARIA is located in the heart of an important European city of art.
 Researchers can draw inspiration from Antwerp – a city with extensive cultural infrastructure and impressive art-historical heritage, as well as a distinctly international commercial character and multicultural population.
 In this rich urban context, ARIA encourages research that

 is founded on artistic practice.
 Artistic practice is both the means and the end of research in the arts.
 Research serves to develop reflective practice further and to articulate it more precisely.
 ARIA and the Schools of Arts offer a professional, international peer group that assures quality in every research programme.

 is rooted in the unique character of the arts.
 ARIA recognises both the singular nature of art itself and the distinctive career paths of artists.
-Thus, research in the arts always explores art-specific questions and issues to which artists seek to provide answers, potentially in collaboration with other artists and in dialogue with scientists.
+Thus, research in the arts always explores art-specific questions and issues to which artists seek to provide answers, potentially in collaboration with other artists and scientists.
 In this, ARIA’s approach relies on research methods, reporting techniques and dissemination strategies that are specific to the arts.

 seeks to achieve both disciplinary depth and interdisciplinary breadth.
 ARIA stimulates research and PhDs in the arts that have the potential to develop and deepen practice in a given artistic discipline.
 In addition, exchange and/or collaboration with other artistic and scientific disciplines is encouraged.
 Given the unique context of the Schools of Arts, which are home to various artistic disciplines, and the university with its numerous scientific branches, interesting and challenging exchanges are inevitable.
 ARIA wishes to facilitate an open research climate in which art and science – and the arts themselves – can challenge one another.